Arondight/sudodev/init/README.txt

   4. BSD init (for exmaple, Slackware Linux)

     For BSD init, it is a bit complicated, you can not config it only by type some conmands.
-You have to write script in some files manually, and, have to datermind where is sutable to write.
+You have to write script in suitable location of some files.

     Set start/stop runlevels:
       Write the line below to /etc/rc.d/rc.4 and /etc/rc.d/rc.M: